Dym077/goal-mine/README.md

 - A task is a smaller chore which can be a part of a bigger goal.
 The task is optional and a user can attach one or more tasks to a goal.
 There is also the option of setting a status to each task.
 The user can also - as with the goals edit, update ad delete the tasks.
 If a task is completed it acn be given the status of done, or if it is no longer current it can be deleted.
 There is no limit to how many tasks a goal can have, but the user should make sure of not cluttering the goal too much.
 ### Calendar
 ### Authorization
+- For this project I was using allauth to make it possible for the user to sign up and log in to the site safely.
 ## Responiveness
+- The app is responsive on all platforms, from desktop to tablets and mobile phones.

 ## Planning and development
 - This was the first project in which I made use of the Agile methodology.
 A fair amount of time went into planning the project before I could get into building it.